CryptoPlazaHQ/MemoryChain/00_Project_Framework/01_Project_Definition/04_Technical_Architecture_Summary.md

 ### 1. Authentication Flow
 *   **User Interaction:** Institutional users access the MemoryChain frontend.
 *   **Login:** Users attempt to log in via the `LoginPage`.
-*   **Authentication Service:** The `Authentication Service` (backend) verifies user credentials, potentially interacting with an external `Identity & Attestation Layer Provider` (e.g., a Verifiable Credential Provider or a LIT-implemented system).
+*   **Authentication Service:** The `Authentication Service` (backend) verifies user credentials by interacting with the **"Credentialing Function SDK"**.
+This SDK, developed in a separate repository, serves as the external `Identity & Attestation Layer Provider` and is built on Lit Protocol.
 *   **Authorization:** Upon successful authentication, the user gains access to protected routes like the `Admin Dashboard`.

 ### 2. Data Ingestion Flow